feddelegrand7/savonliquide/README.md

 The `add_description()` function works in RMarkdown documents (HTML output) and Shiny application.
 It creates an HTML element that will be used to describe another element.
-When a screen-reader user focuses on the former, he will hear the vocal description provided by the latter.
+When a screen-reader user focuses on the latter, he will hear the vocal description provided by the form (the HTML element created by the function).
 Let’s dig into an example in Shiny.
-Note that in order to experiment the following example, you must install and enable a screen reader of your choice (I’m using the Chrome Vox Google Chrome extension).
+Note that in order to experiment the following example, you must install and enable the screen reader of your choice (I’m using the Chrome Vox Google Chrome extension).

 ``` r